LINDA-and-DAVE-s-Excellent-Adventure/linda_py/README.md

 There are plenty of tutorials on how to set up your microcontroller for Micropython, so I won't do that here.
 Go to the [MicroPython downloads page](https://micropython.org/download/?mcu=rp2040) and get your microcontroller's firmware, flash it, etc etc.

-I found that flashing the Sparkfun Thing Plus RP2040 firmware caused intermittant issues, which were remedied by flashing the normal Raspberry Pi Pico version instead.
+I found that flashing the Sparkfun Thing Plus RP2040 firmware caused intermittent issues, which were remedied by flashing the normal Raspberry Pi Pico version instead.

 #### Micropython Stubs